 The Heart of Europe was owned by Karel Fink (1909-1982), a musician, actor and restaurant owner.
-(He changed his name to Finek, because the word fink means an unpleasant or contemptible person, or one who informs on others!).
-Fink and his mother used to buy bread from my grandmother, so if any of you remember his delicious Czech bread, it was really my grandmothers!
+(He changed his name to Finek because the word fink means an unpleasant or contemptible person or one who informs on others!).
+Fink and his mother used to buy bread from my grandmother, so if any of you remember his delicious Czech bread, it was really my grandmother’s!
 (She owned Marie’s Bakery on Hermosa Beach.)
 It was a small little place but there was a piano and accordion on site and all the Czechs would go there to sit, play music, and sing.

-My parent met so many actors, directors, and otherwise “famous” Czechs there, and yet it was very low key – like a real Czech hospoda (pub) where everyone is a familiar friend.
-It was so close to Hollywood, it was really the place to be for the Czechs at the time.
+My parent met so many actors, directors, and otherwise “famous” Czechs there, and yet it was very low-key – like a real Czech hospoda (pub) where everyone is a familiar friend.
+It was so close to Hollywood, that it was really the place to be for the Czechs at the time.
 The food was good, they served delicious wine, and most of all, the company was unlike any other.

 Speaking of tramping, Ingriš asked my father, if being a tramp, if he could sing that old classic, Teskně Hučí Niagara?
 My father gladly obliged.
 He sang it the way he remembered singing it by the campfires at Rabštejn.
-At this point, my father was slightly scolded for not remembering some of the words exactly and we subsequently invited outside to sit by their camper and listen to how it should be played and sung.
+At this point, my father was slightly scolded for not remembering some of the words exactly and we were subsequently invited outside to sit by their camper and listen to how it should be played and sung.
 There we received the greatest rendition directly from the source.
-I think on it now and realize what an amazing moment that was!
+I think about it now and realize what an amazing moment that was!

 My father says he remembers it as though it were just yesterday.

-This is how my parents, their friends Boris and Eva and I sat up most of the evening listening to Eduard Ingriš sing, play beautiful melodies and share the fantastic stories of his adventures.
-I, probably aged 9 at the time, fell asleep after a while and began to dream of high Peruvian mountains, strong whispering winds blowing across salty seas and the deep purring of jungle cats in the Amazon.
+This is how my parents, their friends Boris and Eva, and I sat up most of the evening listening to Eduard Ingriš sing, play beautiful melodies, and share the fantastic stories of his adventures.
+I, probably aged 9 at the time, fell asleep after a while and began to dream of high Peruvian mountains, strong whispering winds blowing across salty seas, and the deep purring of jungle cats in the Amazon.
 Later, I was awakened to the familiar sounds of tramp music coming from the entire group and the happy voices of everyone singing.